ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

     })
 )
-    // ChromeAppExtension (ChromAppExtBuilder).
-Note : You should provide valid icon url or else notification would not work for ChromeAppExtension.
+    /* ChromeAppExtension (ChromAppExtBuilder).
+Note : You should provide valid icon url or else

-    $0.chromeAppExtension = Notification.Settings.ChromAppExtension(chromeAppExtBuilder:ChromAppExtBuilder(build: { // Passing ChromeAppExtBuilder to set chromeApp Settings
+      * notification would not work for ChromeAppExtension.
+    */
+    $0.chromeAppExtension = Notification.Settings.ChromAppExtension(chromeAppExtBuilder:
+    ChromAppExtBuilder(build: {

         $0.collapseKey = "collapseKey"
         $0.delayWhileIdle = false